 Upper School students are assigned to a small Advisory group of other Sixth, Seventh and Eighth Grade peers.
 They meet as a group with their faculty Advisor weekly and as often as they wish individually.
 Topics at Advisory Group might include goal-setting, study skills, decision making and universal values.
 Advisors get to know their students well, as individuals and as learners, and help them to navigate obstacles, encourage them to try new things, challenge them to overcome fears and to stretch to new limits.

 In the Upper School each student has their own locker.
 They move from class to class throughout the day and participate in organized sports and club activities after school.

-Art and Music take on new and exciting levels with students having the opportunity to choose a band instrument, participate in an Upper School theater production, sing in the Snack Time Chorus and expand their artistic skills and knowledge of Art History.
+Art and Music take on new and exciting levels with students having the opportunity to choose a band instrument, participate in an Upper School theater production, and expand their artistic skills and knowledge of Art History.

 By the Eighth Grade, Upper School students are ready and well prepared for their next big transition into secondary school and beyond.